 What do all of those abbreviations mean?

-MA: Masters degree in Counseling (CACREP), from Texas State University Requirements
+MA: Masters of arts degree in professional Counseling / MEd: Masters of education degree in professional counseling, from Texas State University Requirements (cacrep)

 LPC: Licensed Professional Counselor Requirements